Skip to main content

 The SIM card has been around since the early 1990s.
 It is a small, removable piece of silicon and copper encased in plastic.
 Each manufactured SIM has a globally unique serial number called an ICCID (Integrated Circuit Card ID), along with an IMSI and IMEI, to identify it on the network.
 There are pads to interface to a modem or a processor, allowing the device to authenticate on a network as unique.
 If that unique SIM device has a plan with a carrier, the data from the modem or processor is allowed to pass through the network to some endpoint — either a server or telephony system.

-Right, so what is an eSIM?
+What is an eSIM?

-Recommended reading: 5 Benefits of Building With eUICC
+Recommended reading: 5 benefits of building with eUICC

 What are the differences between standard SIMs and eSIMs?